sybrew/the-seo-framework/readme.txt

 In this minor update, we bring you support for PHP 8 and WordPress 5.6.
 We also resolved a few issues with sitemap support for Polylang, and improved accessibility by making the page-visibility settings dynamically cohesive with the SEO-visibility settings.

-TODO image cropping regression: No longer works with script-debug disabled (on WP 5.6)...
 TODO retest with latest PHP 8.0.0 RC.
-TODO add helpful message that we detected a broken theme to the title settings; link to Title Fix.
 TODO do we have time for this?
 Add full WP 5.5 sitemap support.
 TODO WP Bug found: When index.php permalinks are used, the permalinks to the attachment pages (leading from the admin interface) do not include the index.php prefix.

 TODO: Add Polylang's changes to sitemap KB article, and show examples there (e.g., alt versions, etc.).